arcticcow/arcticx.github.io/content/_index.md

 I am a penetration tester and red teamer by trade with experience in many domains.
 As a hobby, I enjoy capture-the-flags and similar challenges.
-I haev began my journey into low-level constructs, and spend lots of time expanding my knowledge of reverse engineering and binary exploitation.
+I recently discovered a passion for low-level constructs and actively seek to expand my knowledge of reverse engineering and binary exploitation.
 ```
                           ▓▓░░░█░░ ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓              ████
     ██                  ██          ██                  ▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓▓                ██  ██